clunion/shardoverse/README.md

 - Edit the pacman configuration file of Msys2: pacman.conf
 - add the git-for-windows-**mingw32** for mingw64 in the strangely twisted way described there
 - add and accept their signing-keys
-- update Msys2 repeatedly by using ```pacboy update``` untill there is nothing more to update
+- update Msys2 repeatedly by using ```pacboy update``` until there is nothing more to update
 - install git via: ```pacboy sync git:x git-doc-html:x git-doc-man:x git-extra: curl:x```

 ### Just for fun, we'll not really need this
     pacman -S mingw-w64-x86_64-vulkan-devel

 ### Installing the SDL2-Library:
-to chek which SDL2-Pakets are available for Mingw64:
+to check which SDL2-Packets are available for Mingw64:

     pacman -Ss mingw-w64-x86_64-SDL2